liviorobaldo/compliancecheckingOnRDF/FUSEKI/README.md

 </p>

 <p align="justify">
-The file runFuseki.bat contains the instructions to do so on Windows.
+The file runFuseki.bat contains instructions to do so on Windows.
 For instance:
 </p>

 <p align="center">